kartonfarkas/api_docs/source/suite/emails/media_folder_list.rst

      ]
    }

+Where:

-Where *parent* is the parent folder.
+* *parent* is the parent folder.
 If a parent folder is specified, only its subfolders are returned.

 Errors
 ------